wp-plugins/tinypass/readme.txt

 == Changelog ==

 2.1.2
-Adding missing scripts for landing/confirmation pages
+Adding missing scripts for landing/confirmation pages.

 2.1.1
 Removed PPV resource name as it is not required